JohannesKuh/Cyclistic-Bike-Share-Analysis-Capstone-Project/README.md

 ![Top 10 Start Stations by Rider Type](images/3_Top_10_Start_Stations_by_Rider_Type.png)

 ![Folium Map of Top Stations](images/4_Folium_Map_of_Top_Stations.png)

+## Limitations & Further Research

+- **No demographic data** — segmentation is limited to member/casual status only
+- **Station classifications are qualitative** — "touristic"/"business-district" labels are name-based, not derived from a land-use dataset
+- **Round-trip behavior unconfirmed** — station overlap suggests it, but per-ride start→end pairs were not tested
+- **Single-year data (2025)** — limits ability to distinguish seasonal trends from one-year anomalies
+- **Station network grew in 2025** — affects comparability with other Cyclistic analyses using different years
+- **Recommendations untested** — an A/B test or pilot rollout would validate real-world impact before a full campaign

 ## Tools & Technologies
 Python (pandas, seaborn, matplotlib, folium), R (ggplot2 via rpy2),